Terryben/Smaph/README.md

 # Smaph

+Ben Terry

-This is a container class that I created.
-It is very similar to a map, but it also automatically sorts it's elements and it does not allow duplicated.
+Smaph is a collection class.
+It is very similar to a map, but it also automatically sorts its elements and does not allow duplicates.